 Phrase #1 for 1 year old discipline: “That’s a No.”

 This simple phrase is literally the biggest secret to teaching your 1 year old “no.” Using “that’s a no,” instead of just “no” is really effective for 1 year old discipline!

 I don’t remember where I first heard this phrase, but it stuck with me.
 I do remember that I started saying it to our first child when she was about 8 or 9 months old.
 And, I felt kind of awkward saying the whole phrase, “That’s a no” instead of just “no.”

 As we got used to it, we liked it better than ‘no,’ because it is more specific.
 It first comes in handy when your newly crawling almost-one-year-old starts exploring.
-We’re not big into baby proofing, so a lot of things are just off limits.
-(I’m not against baby proofing, we just never got around to it.)
+We like to make the house relatively exploration friendly and then teach a few specific things/ places are off limits.

 Cords are the first thing all our kids have gone for.
 They’re just so dangly and enticing.
 Especially laptop cords!
 My husband and I both have laptops that we leave in various places around the house.

 Being home with them all day, I need/ want to be able to leave my computer out and know they’re not going to a.) pull it on top of themselves b.) break the expensive computer c.) break the expensive charger d.) somehow get electrocuted from the plug.

 Enter – “That’s a no.”

 How exactly to teach your 1 year old no with this phrase